jon-brandy/hackthebox/Categories/Machines/Delivery/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/d9e6fd90-6473-450d-adca-01b8e270acc4)

-6. Remembering previously we got a company email, hence we can use it to register account.
+6. Remembering previously we got a company email, hence we can use it to register account to mattermost server.
-7.